inventree/inventree-website/README.md

 As a maintainer of a plugin we count on you to keep the information up to date.
 If you want to update the information, please create a pull request.
 The plugin repository is just getting started as a static collection, we might enhance the features in the future.
 If we need more information or make significant changes to the repository, we will ping the maintainers via their GitHub handle - so please keep your main GitHub handle up to date in your publisher file.

-## Architecture
+## Architecture and development

 The website consists of content, layouts and assets.
 Jekyll runs and builds out of these files static html files - that are then hosted on GitHub pages.

+### Folders and files
 Folders with an underscore prefixed are internal folders for Jekyll, folders without are rendered as subdirectories in the output.

-Content:
+Structure:
 `_data` contains data that is references on pages
 `_drafts` contains drafts for blog pages and news items
 `_news` contains news entries